Matt-Allen44/mitV/mitV.md

 Lightweight WebApp used to view Commits to a Github Repository in Realtime!
 Developed using GO and the GITHUB API

+#Contributing
+Send a Pull Request if you wish to commit!

 EXAMPLE TABLE